jnwatson/py-lmdb/docs/index.rst

 ``LMDB_FORCE_SYSTEM`` environment variable, and optionally ``LMDB_INCLUDEDIR``
 and ``LMDB_LIBDIR`` prior to invoking ``setup.py``.

-*Note:* on PyPy the wrapper depends on cffi which in turn depends on ``libffi``, so you may need to install the development package for it.
+*Note:* on PyPy the wrapper depends on CFFI which in turn depends on ``libffi``, so you may need to install the development package for it.
 Both wrappers additionally depend on the CPython development headers when running under CPython.
 On Debian/Ubuntu: